I’m a self-confessed gluten-free flour geek.

 When you have a gluten-free baking disaster I suggest you start by looking at what you flour blend contains.
 Many contain a high quantity of nutritionally devoid starches, gums and even milk.
 They need the gums to provide structure to the final baked goods but baking with them can be hit and miss.
 The high protein content of my flour blend provides structure to baked goods meaning you don’t have to handle them with kid-gloves and you get great results every time.

-Anyway, if you’re interested in knowing that I’ve learnt about individual gluten-free flours then read on!
+Anyway, if you’re interested in knowing what I’ve learnt about each individual gluten-free flour then read on!
 Equally, you could attend a gluten-free cookery day at River Cottage where Naomi Devlin will teach you all about them.

 The first thing I learnt was that rice flour was in most flour blends and most gluten-free products, but that it contains a dangerous form of naturally occurring arsenic called inorganic arsenic, as does all rice.
 Rice, more than most other plants, absorbs arsenic from the water it is grown in and when consumed by humans has the potential to increase risk of illnesses including cancer.
 I therefore wanted to create a gluten-free flour blend that didn’t contain rice flour which is commonly used because it is cheap